-Designed for health professionals working to adopt OpenNotes, the Implementation Toolkit provides materials to help you gain support for adopting OpenNotes within your health system, think through policy decisions and communication materials to prepare for launch, and get the most out of note sharing once you’re up and running.
+Designed for health professionals learning about open notes, the Implementation Toolkit provides materials to help you gain support in your health system, think through policy decisions and communication materials to prepare for launch, and get the most out of note sharing once you’re up and running.

-Inviting patients to read and review their health information, especially the notes written after a clinical encounter, is an important way to improve communication between patients and clinicians, to enhance engagement, to help patients become more active in their own care.
+Inviting patients to read and review their health information, especially the notes written after a medical visit, is an important way to improve communication between patients and health professionals, to enhance engagement, and to help patients become more active in their own care.
 Moreover, research continues to show that engaged patients have better health outcomes.

 - 60-78% of those taking medications reported better adherence.

-- 85% of patients say they would choose a clinician based on the availability of OpenNotes.
+- 85% of patients say they would choose a health professional based on the availability of open notes.

 A recent study published in BMJ Quality and Safety showed that 99% of patients felt the same or better about their doctor after reading notes.
-Positive effects on the patient-doctor relationship were most dramatic among patients generally thought to be most vulnerable – older, non-Caucasian patients with lower self-reported health and fewer formal years of education – even after reading as few as one note.
+Even after reading as few as one note, positive effects on the patient-doctor relationship were most dramatic among patients generally thought to be most vulnerable – older, non-Caucasian patients with lower self-reported health and fewer formal years of education.
 This suggests that the simple act of inviting patients to read their note has the power to break down barriers in care.
-Additionally, more than half of doctors felt that patient satisfaction and trust increased with OpenNotes.
+Additionally, more than half of doctors felt that patient satisfaction and trust increased with open notes.

 “Although some people worry that poorly written, offensive, or even erroneous notes might erode trust and damage the patient-doctor relationship, results of a recent study suggest the opposite.
 Overall, patients felt the same or better about the doctor, and clinicians thought sharing notes was a way to improve patient satisfaction, trust and safety.”— Sigall Bell, MD, OpenNotes, Director of Patient Safety and Discovery

-As patients and their caregivers become increasingly interested in their health data, OpenNotes can provide a way for them to make health care safer.
-Clinicians review thousands of notes, but a patient reviews just one, his or her own.
+As patients and their caregivers become increasingly interested in their health data, open notes can provide a way for them to make health care safer.
+Health professionals review thousands of notes, but patients review only their own.
 Giving patients the ability to review records offers the potential for enhancing communication and safety partnerships between patients and clinicians, identifying documentation errors, and preventing missed follow-up tests or referrals in the gap between visits.

-Studies show that patients forget between 40 and 80% of the information communicated during a visit.
-Patients and families report that ready access to notes reminds them about important next steps, tests and procedures, and allows them to review what happened at the visit in the comfort of their own homes.
+Studies show that patients forget between 40 to 80% of the information communicated during a visit.
+Patients and families report that ready access to notes reminds them about important next steps, tests and procedures, as they review what happened at the visit in the comfort of their own homes.

-Improve Accuracy and Allow for Identification of Mistakes: Patients know themselves best.
-Allowing them to review their own notes helps them to identify and report documentation errors that may be clinically important.
+Patients know themselves best.
+Allowing them to review their own notes helps them identify and report documentation errors that may be clinically important.

 - 7% of patients reported contacting their doctor’s office about something they read in their note.